howardsolutions/http-server-ts/README.md

 When your server issues a JWT to Bob, Bob can use that token to make requests as Bob to your API.
 Bob won't be able to change the token to make requests as Alice.

+## Authentication With JWTs

+1) User submits username / password
+2) JWT with User ID created and sent to CLIENT
+3) Client sends JWT in all future logged in requests
+4) On every authenticated request, server validates JWT

+- It would be pretty annoying if you had to enter your username and password every time you wanted to make a request to an API.

+Instead, after a user enters a username and password, our server should respond with a token (JWT) that's saved in the client's device.

+The token remains valid until it expires, at which point the user will need to log in again.

+- When the user wants to make a request to the API, they send the token along with the request in the HTTP headers.
+The server can then verify that the token is valid, which means the user is who they say they are.